jakebailey/talk-ts-congress-2023/slides.md

 ##

 - After the automated transform steps, there are _29_ manual changes!
-- This is obviously scary; any changes to main could break these
+- This is obviously scary; any changes to main could conflict
 - But, we are using `git` to manage these!
 - If we run the migration, `git` will pause, just like a rebase.
 Just:
   1. Fix the problem